AnnaKalygina/HiC_processing_and_analysis/prediction/transformer_attention.md

 neg_bidirectional_tss = [bidirectional_promoters[bp][1] for bp in range(len(bidirectional_promoters))]
 ```
 ### Extract weights for the windows the model was trained on
-The weights extracted from transformer are continuous, however, we tested them on specific windows, so we need to extract weights for exactly those windows:
+The attention weights extracted from the transformer are continuous, but we tested them on specific windows, so we need to extract weights for exactly those windows:

 ``` python
 #Extract chromosome coordinates pairs from the data the model was tested on: